Mershon Center New Associate Professor Grant Competition

 Scope and eligibility

 This new competition is intended for recently tenured Ohio State faculty from any department who seek to develop an interdisciplinary research program and would like to become core affiliates of the Mershon Center for International Security Studies.
+The expectation is that the recipient will be actively engaged in the life of the Mershon Center and will help to shape its direction.

 The grant provides up to $50,000 across 2 or 3 years for research and professional development activities.
 Apart from immediate research funding, these might include participation in a conference in another discipline, inviting a speaker or organizing a symposium at Mershon, a post-publication book workshop, training activities, or anything else that will help the applicant develop their profile and contribute to Mershon's cumulative interdisciplinary understanding of security questions.
 Supplemental salary is not available.